CBD Dosage Guide for Beginners

 Woman holding a Vitality CBD oil bottle and dropper.

 Your body weight plays a big role in your dosage, which is why the chart above is a great starting point.
-However, there are contributing factors that all CBD users should consider.
+Other factors matter just as much:

 What You’re Using It For